 My job at Boeing in 1997 was to figure out what we’re going to have to do to go to war with China in 2025.
 And we figured that out.
 We thought about that long term.
 What we’re doing from a venture capital standpoint is we’re thinking out into the distance and saying what’s going to happen now what this concept of exponential thinking.
 I mean, how many people when they saw Amazon selling books in 1995 thought that these guys are going to kill it with hosted web services someday?

 Patience.
 The variable is patience.
 We are at a point now that is sort of like 1988 in the computer industry.
 The PC and the Mac are fighting it out.
 People are paying attention to Intel.

-Maybe 10 years from now health and nutrition are at a place where you don’t even think about talking to your doctor.
-You take a couple assays at home.
+Maybe 10 years from now, health and nutrition are at a place where you don’t even think about talking to your doctor.
+You take a couple of assays at home.
 You determine that your diet isn’t right.
-You make some changes, you’ll make proper decisions about your nutrition because the food you eat will be enhanced with right nutraceuticals that both solve you from a nutrition standpoint, a health standpoint, without you having to worry about it.
+You make some changes, you’ll make proper decisions about your nutrition because the food you eat will be enhanced with the right nutraceuticals that both solve you from a nutrition standpoint, a health standpoint, without you having to worry about it.
 That’s the journey we’re on together.
 It will be exponential.
 People will catch on.

 Health is part of this discussion.
 If we improve people’s health and longevity, they get motivated.
 If we could all live a little bit longer and be happier and be healthy to our eighties, that feels like a good thing for us to invest in.
 And the reality is, some of the ESG movement is moving into a camp where they sort of say, you know what, if we apply our dollars to fixing nutrition and we don’t say that you have got to stop using nitrogen, it improves health.
 If people are healthy, they aren’t fat so they’re not eating food they don’t need and we have less waste.
-That’s an interesting trend going on in the background that we’re really hoping gets people aligned.
+That’s an interesting trend going on in the background that we’re hoping gets people aligned.